Quantum bit threads of MERA tensor network in large $c$ limit: Towards a Tensor Network/Flow correspondence

 The second equality holds when the QMF/QMC theorem is satisfied.

 Now let us consider a case where all the cuts ($C_{AB}$, $C_{BC}$,$C_{ABC}$ and $C_{B}$) in (\ref{a.5}) are causal cuts, then it determines a causal diamond $D$.
-One would define coordinates $(u,v)$ on this network and choose $A$ and $B$ arbitrary as shown in FIG.\ref{in-out}(b).
-Then the flux through this region $D$ defines a measure of the network:
+One would define coordinates $(u,v)$ on this network and choose $A$ and $B$ arbitrary as shown in FIG.\ref{in-out}.
+Then we propose that the flux through this region $D$ defines a volume measure of the network:

 Quantum max-flow/min-cut theorem \cite{Cui:2015pla} states that for a tensor network whose Hilbert space dimension of every edge is a power of an integer $\chi$, then QMF=QMC.
 Hence, in the following considerations, we pay attention to tensor networks where each edge's capacity is a power of integer.
 In this case, the Hilbert space dimensions of edges associated with a tensor of degree $m$ are given, respectively, by $\chi^{d_1}, \chi^{d_2}, \cdots, \chi^{d_m}$, where $d_1, d_2, \cdots, d_m$ are all nonnegative integers.
 We can map this graph to a graph of degree $(d_1+d_2+\cdots +d_m)$ such that the Hilbert space dimension of each edge is $\chi$.
 For instance, consider a simple case $\mathcal T_{ijk}$ where $m=3$, i.e., two input edges and one output edge.
-The output edge has $\chi^2$ capacity and the rest edges have $\chi$ respectively, see FIG.\ref{network}(a) .
-Suppose we have a graph that has two parallel edges connecting $a$ and $b$.
-Clearly there is a one-to-one mapping between left side and right side in FIG.\ref{network}(a), which preserves the rank and each tensor $\mathcal T_{ijk}$ in Hilbert space $\bigotimes_{i=1}^{3} \mathbb C^{a_e}$ can be reshaped as $\mathcal T_{ijk_1k_2}$.
+The output edge has $\chi^2$ capacity and the rest edges have $\chi$ respectively, see FIG.\ref{network} .
+Supposing we have a graph that has two parallel edges connecting $a$ and $b$.
+Clearly there is a one-to-one mapping between left side and right side in FIG.\ref{network}, which preserves the rank and each tensor $\mathcal T_{ijk}$ in Hilbert space $\bigotimes_{i=1}^{3} \mathbb C^{a_e}$ can be reshaped as $\mathcal T_{ijk_1k_2}$.
 After decomposition the capacity of each edge of the tensor becomes $\chi$.
-In a word, any tensor where capacity of each edge is power (maybe different) of integer can be reshaped to a tensor where the capacity of each edge has the same power of the integer.
+In a word, any tensor where capacity of each edge is power (maybe different) of integer can be reshaped to a tensor whose capacity of each edge has the same power of the integer.